Study Abroad Policy

 Policy

 To provide students with study abroad opportunities, McNeese State University partners with ISEP, a non-profit, member-based consortium representing over 300 institutions around the world.
-Through ISEP, students can participate in either the ISEP Exchange or ISEP Direct program.
+Through ISEP, students can participate in the ISEP Exchange program.

 ISEP Exchange Program

-• Through ISEP Exchange, students are placed at study abroad institutions, and in exchange, McNeese receives incoming students from participating exchange institutions.
-Placement in study abroad institutions is limited by space availability and student participation at exchange institutions.
+- Through ISEP Exchange, students are placed at study abroad institutions, and in exchange, McNeese receives incoming students from participating exchange institutions.
+Placement in study abroad institutions is limited by space availability.

-• Financial aid, institutional scholarship, and TOPS awards may be applied to a student’s bill, provided enrollment and course applicability requirements are met.
-Any refunds will follow the University schedule and will only occur after the University receives confirmation that the student has arrived at his/her destination and has begun attendance.
+- Financial aid, institutional scholarships, and TOPS awards may be applied to a student’s bill, provided enrollment and course applicability requirements are met.
+Any refunds will follow the University schedule and will only occur after the University receives confirmation that the student has arrived at the destination and begun attendance.

-• During the semester studying abroad, students enroll in SABR 101 – Study Abroad Exchange, which facilitates the enrollment, billing, and financial aid processes associated with the study abroad experience.
-Course credits mirror the credits attempted at the study abroad institution, and the fixed amount for tuition and fees, housing, and food assessed by the institution are attached to this course.
+- During the semester studying abroad, students enroll in SABR 100 and SABR 101 – Study Abroad Exchange, which facilitates the enrollment, billing, and financial aid processes associated with the study abroad experience.
+Course credits mirror the credits attempted at the study abroad institution, and the fixed amount for tuition and fees, housing, and food assessed by the institution are attached to these courses.

 General Participation Guidelines

-To apply for and participate in ISEP Exchange or Direct, a student must:
+To apply for and participate in ISEP Exchange, a student must:

-• Be classified as a sophomore (defined as having earned 30 credit hours or more);
+- Be classified as a sophomore (defined as having earned 30 credit hours or more) by the time the study abroad program begins.

-• Be in good academic, disciplinary, and financial standing; and
+- Be in good academic, disciplinary, and financial standing.

-• Receive permission from the Office of International Programs.
+- Receive permission from the Office of International Student Services.

 Student Conduct